WordPress/wordpress.org/wordpress.org/public_html/wp-content/themes/pub/wporg-openverse/README.md

         $ wp-env run cli "wp db import wp-content/themes/wporg-openverse/wporg_locales.sql"
         ```

+5. Tell WordPress to load the `mu-plugins`.
+Since these are in nested folders, they're not loaded automatically.
+You'll need to create a new file and `require` them.

+    1. Create a new file `.mu-plugins/loader.php`
+    2. Add the following to this new file:
+        ```php
+        <?php
+        require_once __DIR__ . '/pub/locales.php';
+        require_once WPMU_PLUGIN_DIR . '/wporg-mu-plugins/mu-plugins/blocks/global-header-footer/blocks.php';
+        require_once WPMU_PLUGIN_DIR . '/wporg-mu-plugins/mu-plugins/skip-to/skip-to.php';
+        ```

-3. You can choose to set up a new environment automatically or work in an
+6. You can choose to set up a new environment automatically or work in an
     existing environment with manual setup.

     **Automatic:**